 She turned back to her desk, and placed the copper haired figure back inside the drawer.
 She makes sure it lay precisely next to the male doll with white-blonde hair, which was already stained a dark red.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SMNJWrite a Review